tasxatzial/leaf-search-trees/README.md

 C-strings are supported as keys and are stored directly in the dictionary.
 Values can be of any type, therefore they should already be stored in a different data structure.

 Time complexity is O(tree_height) for 'insert', 'delete', 'lookup' and O(tree_height + number of keys) for 'range_query'.
 Details can be found in [lbst.md](lbst.md).

-For a simpler version of the library that supports only (int, int) pairs, see [leaf-search-tree-int](https://github.com/tasxatzial/leaf-search-tree-int).

 ## Compile